back to the blog

 Automatic scooters are great for in town and city riding - a twist and go throttle is ideal when you’re stopping and starting in traffic.
 It saves your hands cramping up on the clutch as you creep forward but also saves on maintenance as that creeping on the biting point can wear out the clutch.

-Limitations of the automatic gearbox are that they can be a bit slow witted at times and not always able to offer power when you need.
+Limitations of the automatic gearbox are that they can be a bit slow-witted at times and are not always able to offer power when you need it.
 When you’re talking about learner legal scooters and mopeds though it is the easier option.

 Manual motorcycles offer an extra challenge to beginner riders, especially those that have not driven a manual car in the past.
 One of the key skills you need to ride a manual motorcycle is clutch control followed closely by gear selection.
 This is something that can be taught by your instructor during your CBT but there are always ITM (introduction to motorcycling) courses that you can take if you're nervous about it.

 As I mentioned earlier it's definitely worth doing your CBT Training on a manual motorcycle if you're planning on buying a manual motorcycle once you have completed your CBT.
-If you're planning on going on to get a full motorcycle license it's better to learn on a manual motorcycle, it will make sure you get as much practice using a clutch and your gear awareness therefore making your full licence training and test easier.
+If you're planning on going on to get a full motorcycle licence it's better to learn on a manual motorcycle, it will make sure you get as much practice using a clutch and your gear awareness, therefore, making your full licence training and test easier.

 There's a huge variety of learner legal automatic and manual bikes on the market at the moment and picking the one that's right for you is key.
 Remember, when starting your motorcycle journey more training and taking things slowly is beneficial and you always feel free to get in touch with us here at RideTo HQ if you're not sure which is right for you.